ios-roadmap/LEWA/README.md

       "partOfSpeech": ""   // noun, verb, adjective, adverb, etc. as used in the sentence }
   ],
-  "wordFamilies": [           // ALL valid affix forms + common derived forms, excluding the root
+  "wordFamilies": [           // ALL valid affix forms + common derived forms, EXCLUDING the root
     {
       "word": "",           // family member built with allowed affixes or other derivations "partOfSpeech": "",  // noun, verb, adjective, adverb, etc.